NicDoesCode/SMSGFX-docs/docs/source/concepts.rst

 In a game, usually the player's character is a sprite, depending on the size of the player's character, several tiles and sprites may be used to act as one large sprite.

-There are limitations on sprites, with only 64 allowed at once, and no more than 8 can appear side by side, if there are more than 8 side by side you will experience flickering graphics.
+There are limitations on sprites, that vary per system.
+If you exceed the limitations you may experience flickering graphics in your game.

 Tile set
 --------